Technology-Notes/PureDarwin-PureDarwin-wiki/Booting_from_CD-ROM.md

 ### How pd_makedmg works

 Here is what it essentially does:
--   Creates Extensions.mkext from the kexts in the source tree
+-   Creates `Extensions.mkext` from the kexts in the source tree
 -   Makes a temporary ISO that contains the boot-132 files and that has cdboot as its El Torito boot image (this allows BIOS-based machines to boot)
 -   Creates, initializes and mounts a HFS+ disk image (dmg)
--   "Injects" parts of the temporary El Torito ISO into the dmg using
-    <span style="font-family:courier new">dd if="$ELTORITOISO" of=$rdev skip=64 seek=64 bs=512
+-   "Injects" parts of the temporary El Torito ISO into the dmg using `dd if="$ELTORITOISO" of=$rdev skip=64 seek=64 bs=512`
-    <span style="font-family:Arial">(Do not actually execute this command.
-It is ran automatically by the script.)</span></span>
+    (Do not actually execute this command.
+It is ran automatically by the script.)
 -   Copies the contents of the source tree to the dmg
--   Blesses boot.efi (this allows EFI-based machines to boot)
+-   Blesses `boot.efi` (this allows EFI-based machines to boot)

 ### kexts needed for booting from CD-ROM

-Following the instructions from above should produce a CD that boots at least to the point "Still waiting for root device...".
+Following the instructions from above should produce a CD that boots at least to the point `Still waiting for root device...`.
 For the kernel to be able to access the CD, the necessary kexts need to be installed of course.
-These are, in addition to the [minimal set of kexts](../kexts.html):
+These are, in addition to the [minimal set of kexts](https://github.com/PureDarwin/PureDarwin/wiki/kexts):

 -   IOATAPIProtocolTransport.kext
 -   IOCDStorageFamily.kext